 Why Is My Ferritin Low?

-Low level of ferritin is a sign of iron deficiency.
-This happens when your body does not obtain sufficient amount of iron.
-People who are suffering from anemia do not have enough red blood cells in their body.
+Low ferritin level is a sign of iron deficiency.
+This happens when your body does not obtain a sufficient amount of iron.
+People who are suffering from anemia do not have enough red blood cells in their bodies.
 Iron attaches to red blood cells.
 If red blood cells are low, iron is also low.

 Other Conditions That Cause Low Ferritin Levels